Scenes from Life: Miracles Do Happen

 My son, Vidur and I visited the Seva Sadan (a girls’ orphanage) in the evening around 7.45 pm.
-We sponsor the breakfast, lunch and dinner once a month and on special occasions like birthdays, anniversaries and other significant events.
+We sponsor breakfast, lunch, and dinner once a month and on special occasions like birthdays, anniversaries, and other significant events.
 This is a lovingly run Home for the destitute and orphaned.

 We thought it might be a good idea to drop in during dinner and help serve the children.
 The lady in charge at the Home only speaks the local language and looked blank if I spoke in any other tongue, so I usually managed with my meager grasp of the language she understood.

 We were asked to wait for a few minutes in the lobby after they sounded the gong for dinner and five minutes later, we were invited into the dining area where we heard the children beginning their prayers.
 I have to tell you, there is something about children praying or singing in a group that makes me feel all choked up and tears stream out of my eyes.
 I used to be embarrassed about it, but now I’ve stopped being conscious about it.

 So – back to dinner.
 We saw 58 children seated in four rows with large steel plates in front of them.
 At the far end of this room was a large Prayer room, very nicely maintained – and gave the place an air of – for want of a better word – blessing.
 As these children sang their prayers, three of the older girls started serving the rice on their plates.
 Next, these girls brought sambar, which is a kind of mixed stew with vegetables and began to serve that.
 I was pleased to see them asking the kids where to pour this, as some kids wanted it on the rice, some wanted it by the side, some wanted it partially on the rice and partly near it.
 The affection in the atmosphere was tangible and that made me feel good.